Abdulhadi al-Khawaja: International response

 On 30 March 2012, the organization officially designated al-Khawaja a prisoner of conscience and demanded his immediate release.

 Amid his hunger strike, the Danish foreign minister met with Bahrain's foreign minister in March 2012 and called for al-Khawaja's immediate release.
 Front Line Defenders launched a campaign demanding his immediate release.
 Sahrawi organizations including human rights defender Aminatou Haidar expressed their solidarity and support.
-More than 50human rights organization appealed to King of Bahrain to release al-Khawaja.
-On 9 April, UN Secretary General Ban Ki Moon called for Bahrain to consider transferring al-Khawaja to Denmark for medical treatment, but Bahrain's Supreme Judicial Council refused on the grounds that the transfer would be a violation of Bahraini law.
+More than 50 human rights organization appealed to the King of Bahrain to release al-Khawaja.
+On 9 April, UN Secretary-General Ban Ki-moon called for Bahrain to consider transferring al-Khawaja to Denmark for medical treatment, but Bahrain's Supreme Judicial Council refused on the grounds that the transfer would be a violation of Bahraini law.
 On 10 April, al-Khawaja's lawyer Mohammed al-Jeshi expressed his fears that al-Khawaja had died, as authorities were no longer allowing his family or legal counsel to see him.

 The United States expressed concern for al-Khawaja's well-being and called on the Bahraini government to "consider urgently all available options to resolve his case."

 On 1 May 2012, al-Khawaja told BBC correspondent Frank Gardner that he would continue the hunger strike.
-He said that the medical treatment which he was undergoing was good except the Bahraini officials trying to force-feed him, an accusation the government instantly denied.
+He said that the medical treatment which he was undergoing was good except the Bahraini officials were trying to force-feed him, an accusation the government instantly denied.

-In March 2021, different human rights organizations across the globe have been calling for the immediate release of al-Khawaja.
+In March 2021, different human rights organizations across the globe called for the immediate release of al-Khawaja.
 A recent report by the Bahrain Center for Human Rights and Gulf Centre for Human Rights shows that al-Khawaja has been systematically tortured, physically, sexually abused and subjected to lengthy solitary confinement.

-The European Parliament passed a resolution on case of Abdulhadi al-Khawaja and urged the authorities of Bahrain to ensure that the rights of detainees are upheld at all times.
+The European Parliament passed a resolution on the case of Abdulhadi al-Khawaja and urged the authorities of Bahrain to ensure that the rights of detainees are upheld at all times.
 The resolution called for the authorities to comply with international laws on fair trial.
 The European Parliament also expressed concerns citing the reports of ill-treatment and torture of prisoners.
 It also demanded the Bahraini government to immediately and unconditionally release al-Khawaja and other prisoners of conscience.
 The resolution also condemned the Jaw prison administration over the continuous human rights violations of al-Khawaja.

-A senior Czech MEP, Tomáš Zdechovský was leading negotiations on behalf of his European People’s Party, over the European Parliament’s resolution concerning al-Khawaja.
+A senior Czech MEP, Tomáš Zdechovský was leading negotiations on behalf of his European People's Party, over the European Parliament's resolution concerning al-Khawaja.
 However, a report by The Guardian revealed that the MEP made an undeclared visit to Bahrain in April 2022.
-In an alternate resolution, Zdechovský’s EPP didn’t call for al-Khawaja’s release, and rather called him a “political opponent”.
-The centre-right group was accused of repeating what the “Bahraini government would say”.
+In an alternate resolution, Zdechovský's EPP didn't call for al-Khawaja's release, and rather called him a "political opponent".
+The centre-right group was accused of repeating what the "Bahraini government would say".